OpenBankingUK/read-write-api-docs-pub/resources-and-data-models/aisp/Transactions.md

     * The ISO 20022 BankTransactionCode Code and SubCode are specified as 4 letter codes.
 However, the principle we have applied for the code lists is to have longer more descriptive codes.
     * The BankTransactionCode Code and SubCode will be populated with the long form description of the ISO 20022 code, with delimiters removed.
 E.g., the Family Code "CNTR" has a description of "Counter Transactions" which is populated as "CounterTransactions"
 * ASPSPs must have the ability to provide transactions through APIs for a period that at least equals the period provided through their online channels.
-* If an ASPSP does not provide StatusMutability field, then Mutability is based on the Status field with the expectation that Booked means Immutable.

 ### Filtering